netstat/openlearngit/readme.txt

  *
  * =====================================================================================
  */
-git is a version control system git is freee software.
+git is a distributed version control system. git is freee software.